-DDODEDE VI NUMBER O BASED VO F PROJECT- STATUS AT END D4.D3 DESCRIPTION OF THE STATE PROPERTY NAME OF PLAN YEAR RAD?
-DESCRIPTION OF PROJECT Homestead SRO's Planned Actual 4 Leased/Issued No Senior project consisting of 4 SRO units.
+NUMBER O F PROJECT- PROPERTY NAME BASED VO OUCHERS STATUS AT END OF PLAN YEAR RAD?
+DESCRIPTION OF PROJECT Planned Actual OF PLAN YEAR Homestead SROs 4 4 Leased/Issued No Senior project consisting of 4 SRO units.
 PBV units are for persons aged 60 years and over.
 Julian Gardens 9 9 Leased/Issued No Family project with 9 3- bedroom PBV units.
 Kings Crossing Apartments 25 25 Leased/Issued No Family project consisting of 94 units (34 1-bedroom, 34 2-bedroom, and 26 3-bedroom units).
 PBV units (9 1-bedroom, 12 2-bedroom, and 4 3-bedroom) are for chronically homeless families.
-Klee/Offenbach SRO's 5 5 Leased/Issued No Senior project consisting of 5 SRO units.
+Klee/Offenbach SROs 5 5 Leased/Issued No Senior project consisting of 5 SRO units.
 PBV units are for persons aged 60 years and over.
 Laurel Grove Family Apartments 81 81 Leased/Issued No Family, new construction project, consisting of 82 units (14 1-bedroom, 43 2-bedroom, and 25 3-bedroom units).
 PBV units are for families and to be identified special needs and/or chronically homeless families.
-Leigh Avenue Senior Apartments 63 0 Committed No New construction project consisting of 63 1-bedroom units for chronically homeless seniors.
+Leigh Avenue Senior Apartments 63 63 Committed No New construction project consisting of 63 1-bedroom units for chronically homeless seniors.
 Lenzen Gardens Senior Apartments 93 93 Leased/Issued No Senior project consisting of 94 units (89 1-bedroom and 5 2-bedroom).
 PBV units (89 1-bedroom) and 4 2-bedroom) are for persons aged 62 years and over.
 Llewellyn Residence 5 5 Leased/Issued No Senior project consisting of 5 SRO units.
 PBV units are for persons aged 60 years and over.
 Lucretia Gardens 16 16 Leased/Issued No Family project consisting of 16 3-bedroom units.
 PBV units are for families.
-Maryce Freelen Place 18 18 Leased/Issued No Family project consisting of 74 units (24 1-bedroom, 26 2- bedroom, and 24 3-bedroom units).
-PBV units (2 1- bedroom, 6 2-bedroom, and 10 3-bedroom units) are for families.
+Maryce Freelen Place 18 18 Leased/Issued No Family project consisting of 74 units (24 1-bedroom, 26 2-bedroom, and 24 3-bedroom units).
+PBV units (2 1-bedroom, 6 2-bedroom, and 10 3-bedroom units) are for families.